vitorAzevedo09/convenia_challenger/README.md

 - Docker

 the deployed versin can be accessed in: [Version Vue 2](https://convenia-challenger.web.app/) deployed in firebase.
-If you wanna run the project locale, or more informations about test, please read the [vue 2 version documentation](https://github.com/vitorAzevedo09/convenia_challenger/blob/main/letip-vue2/how-to-run.md)
+If you wanna run the project locale, or more informations about test, please read the [vue 2 version documentation](https://github.com/vitorAzevedo09/convenia_challenger/blob/main/letip-vue2/README.md)

-#### Technologies and Libraries Used For Version 3

-- NodeJs
-- Vue composition api
-- Pinia
-- Apollo GraphQL
-- SCSS
-- Cypress
-- Docker
-- Typescript

-the deployed versin can be accessed in: [Version Vue 3](https://convenia-challenger.vercel.app/).
-If you wanna run the project locale, or more informations about tests, please read the [vue 3 version documentation](https://github.com/vitorAzevedo09/convenia_challenger/blob/main/letip-vue3/how-to-run.md)

 ### Author